Athena (1954 film): Plot

-Despite the bizarre ways of the family, and although Adam initially tries to resist Athena, he eventually succumbs to her charms, and breaks up with Beth.
+Adam returns home and encounters Beth waiting up for him.
+Adam apologises and breaks up with Beth.

 Just when all is looking rosy, Grandma foresees difficult times ahead.
-Athena's sisters advise Athena to break up with Adam, however Athena chooses to push ahead with the relationship, knowing that "love can change the stars".
+Athena's sisters advise Athena to break up with Adam, however Athena chooses to push ahead with the relationship, knowing that "Love can change the stars".

+On Day 3, Johnny arrives at the health food store and leaves a gift for Minerva.
+Ed arrives and confronts Athena about Adam.

+Adam arrives at his office and meets his political advisors.
+They are nervous about Adam breaking up with Beth.

 The sisters visit Adam's house while he is out and perform a makeover, removing rugs and screens and installing large urns and fresh flowers.
-Adam's influential family friend, Mr. Grenville, Adam's law firm partner, Mr. Griswalde, and Adam's campaign manager for election to the United States Congress, Mr. Tremaine, phone Adam's house and reach Athena on the phone.
+Minerva sings “I never felt better”.
+Adam's advisers phone Adam's house and reach Athena on the phone.
 Curious, they visit Adam's house only to find Grandma there in place of the girls.
+They wait for Adam to return home.

-Adam invites Athena to a formal reception at Mr. Grenville's home.
-Athena at first charms the party with her pleasant nature and an off-the-cuff rendition of an aria from a Donizetti opera.
-However she loses her temper when Beth presents Athena with a buffet dinner where all of the vegetables are stuffed with meat.
+Adam takes Athena to a formal reception at Mr Grenville’s home.
+Athena charms the other guests with her pleasant nature and an off-the-cuff rendition of an aria from a Donizetti opera.

-More difficulties arise when Adam humiliates Ed Perkins and Grandpa on television at the "Mr. Universe" final.
-Grandpa had hoped that Ed would marry Athena to produce perfect children.
-Adam verbally attacks Grandpa over the hypocrisy of many of his beliefs.
-Ed threatens Adam by putting him in a hold that Adam gets out of by throwing Ed in a jiu jitsu throw with both events appearing on nationwide television.
-Adam is told by his minders that his political career is over because he embarrassed the belief system of Athena's people, alienating voters with those sympathies, whilst those opposed to their beliefs would associate Adam with holding their beliefs by merely being with them.
+Beth who is Mrs Grenville’s niece has helped with catering.
+Beth presents Athena with a buffet dinner where all of the vegetables are stuffed with meat.
+Beth and other guests embarrass Athena by insisting she eats meat.
+Athena storms off angrily.